Guest post by Nic Hartmann

 Welcoming everyone to church: Disability and special needs: It can be difficult for people with disabilities to attend church.
 You can make it easier.

-You can find a wealth of special needs resources, and more information about the book, Of Such Is the Kingdom, on Summer Kinard’s website.
+You can find a wealth of disability resources, and more information about the book, Of Such Is the Kingdom, on Summer Kinard’s website.